justinknguyen/BeatBind/README.md

 Once you're done, click on `Save` within the app to save your settings.
 Click on `Start & Close` to close the window and start listening for your hotkeys!

 You can open the settings again by right-clicking on the app's system tray icon.

+## Troubleshooting
+Please go through the below steps before creating an Issue ticket.
+1. Make sure your Client Id and Secret is correct and matches what is displayed in the Spotify developer site.
+1. See if you're able to see the app within the system tray after pressing `Start & Close`.
+1. Check if you have the Spotify desktop app installed, and make sure the Device Id selected is the correct one.
+1. After confirming the above and it still doesn’t work, I think it could be a port problem and you’re already using the selected port on your network.
+Choose a different port in the app and also change the Redirect URI in the Spotify developer site.

 ## FAQ
 - [Where Is My Information Saved?](#where-is-my-information-saved)